cambridge-cares/TheWorldAvatar/QuestionAnswering/QA_ICL/backend/triton_inference_server/README.md

 # Self-hosting ML models for QA applications

-This directory contains the configuration to serve the Sentence-BERT model for generating text embedding.
+This directory contains the configuration to serve the Sentence-BERT model for generating text embeddings, which plays a specific role in our Question Answering (QA) system workflow.

+## Role of Text Embedding in the QA Workflow
+According to the main architecture described in [README](../../README.md#Architecture), the Triton server serves the Sentence-BERT model for text embedding generation via gRPC.
+Its primary function is:

+- Text Embedding Generation
+   - The Sentence-BERT model hosted on this Triton server generates text embeddings.
+These embeddings are used for natural language processing tasks within the FastAPI application, such as semantic similarity comparisons of the QA system.

+By serving the Sentence-BERT model through Triton Inference Server, we ensure efficient and scalable generation of text embeddings as required by the FastAPI application in the pipeline.

 ## Installation